-When Brooke Black and her Danish husband first lived collectively within the United States, she doesn’t recall their completely different eating habits ever actually being a factor.
+When Brooke Black and her Danish husband first lived collectively within the United States, she doesn’t recall their totally different eating habits ever actually being a factor.

 It wasn’t till the 44-year-old mom of two moved to Denmark in 2020 that she turned acutely conscious that she didn’t use consuming utensils like her husband — or just about any of the Europeans round her.

-Growing up in Illinois, Black says her mom solely set their household dinner desk with forks, until there was one thing being served, akin to steak, that warranted a knife to minimize it.
+Growing up in Illinois, Black says her mom solely set their household dinner desk with forks, until there was one thing being served, akin to steak, that warranted a knife to lower it.

-“I have not used a knife my whole life,” says Black, who shares cultural commentary about her every day life in Denmark on her Instagram account.
-While she jokes that she “stands by that a fork can also be a knife,” she by no means discovered to eat within the “zigzagging” method of many Americans who will minimize meat with the knife of their dominant hand earlier than switching the fork again into that one to eat.
+“I have not used a knife my whole life,” says Black, who shares cultural commentary about her each day life in Denmark on her Instagram account.
+While she jokes that she “stands by that a fork can also be a knife,” she by no means realized to eat within the “zigzagging” method of many Americans who will lower meat with the knife of their dominant hand earlier than switching the fork again into that one to eat.

 But in Denmark at household gatherings, with her fork held in her proper hand from the get-go — tines up — and her knife largely untouched beside the plate, Black quickly realized she caught out.